Window Bird Feeders Give You Closer Views of Birds

 If you have a deck railing or a patio, here’s a simple trick to see orioles and other fruit-eating birds up-close—just spear an orange half on a nail!

-Next, check out the best finch feeders to serve thistle seed.
+Next, check out the best blue jay bird feeders for peanuts.